 - A-Wall: 0.09, black.

-No particular reason why we change the color, only I want the changes easily be recognized.
-We change the lineweight so it’s not going to be too thick when we plot it in large scale.
+We change the color to recognize the changes.
+We change the line weight so it’s not going to be too thick when we plot it in large scale.

-Now save another layer state.
-Give it name ‘low details’ and give appropriate description.
+Using the same procedure as before, save this layer state.
+Name it ‘low details’ and give appropriate description.
 There you go, you already have two layer states!